Trading Features

 1. Check all available order types and confirm the information you need.

-2. Go to the Order Panel, and complete all required information.
+2. Go to the Order Panel, and input all required information.

-3. Select the buy button when you're ready to place your order.
+3. Select the buy/sell button when you're ready to place your order.

 You'll see your orders move through the Trade Summary panel, under the corresponding tabs as your order executes.